 Microwave manufacturers produce different microwave designs for built-in cabinet holes and for countertop or open-concept settings.
 The design of each differs in terms of vent placement, as countertop microwaves do not have a wooden frame that surrounds the unit like built-in microwave designs.
 Despite the difference in designs, it is possible to install a countertop microwave in a cabinet unit if you do so cautiously.
+You will need to check countertop microwave clearance before putting a microwave in a cabinet or another built-in nook.

 Checking Vent Placement